 QV=Q0×VV02 V0 P0, Q0 are pre-contingency values

-Transient load – In areas where representation of load is critical, such as areas with a material amount of motor load, a detailed representation of transient load behaviour should be attempted.
+In areas where representation of load is critical, such as areas with a material amount of motor load or where post-contingency voltage decline is expected to be more than 10%, a detailed representation of transient load behaviour should be attempted.

-4.3.4 Thermal Rating Policy
+4.3.4 Thermal

-(MR Ch.5 ss.5.1.2.1 and 5.2.1)
+(MR Ch.5 ss.
+5.2.1, 5.2.2, 5.2.4, 5.2.5, and 5.2.6)

+4.3.4.1 Equipment Loading Criteria

+Pre-contingency criteria – Prior to a contingency event, steady state flow through equipment comprising the IESO-controlled grid shall be within continuous ratings provided by the relevant market participants.
+Limited time ratings may be used in special circumstances, such as switching, so long as the application is acceptable to the relevant market participants via documented instruction or during real-time conditions.

+Post-contingency criteria – Following a contingency event, steady-state flow through equipment comprising the IESO-controlled grid shall be within applicable emergency ratings provided by the relevant market participants.

+4.3.4.2 Cascading Criteria

+Demonstrably contained – Following a contingency, if steady-state flow through equipment comprising the IESO-controlled grid overloads equipment and causes it to trip, successive overloading and tripping shall be demonstrably contained (i.e. bounded) such that a new steady-state is reached, and the remaining portion of the IESO-controlled grid meets applicable security criteria.
+Particularly, the magnitude of any net loss of load or supply shall not result in a redistribution of flow that results in an adverse impact to interties.

+Simulation considerations – For the purpose of simulations testing cascading, equipment that is loaded in excess of the emergency rating provided by the market participant shall be assumed to trip.
+Assuming the equipment trips is reasonably conservative to account for the probability of either overcurrent relay activation, fault isolation due to underbrush contact, or the market participant exercising their authority to remove equipment from service in accordance with MR Ch.5 ss.1.2.3 and 6.1.6.

+4.3.4.3 Thermal Rating Policy

-Exceedance avoided – The IESO shall not deliberately operate or plan to operate equipment comprising the IESO-controlled grid in excess of thermal ratings for such equipment as communicated to the IESO by relevant market participants.
-When a critical adverse effect is not apparent to market participants, such as a backfeed arising from a recognized contingency at a remote location on the IESO-controlled grid, the IESO shall take actions to avoid exceeding thermal ratings.
-When a critical adverse effect is apparent to a market participant, and they have control (such as loading of generator step-up or dual element spot network [DESN] transformers), the market participant shall take action to avoid exceeding thermal ratings.
+Respect equipment ratings – The IESO shall not deliberately operate or plan to operate equipment comprising the IESO-controlled grid in excess of thermal ratings for such equipment as communicated to the IESO by relevant market participants.

-Time ratings – Limited time ratings shall be utilized only if control actions are available to reduce loading to a longer time rating within the interval afforded by a limited time rating.
+Use of limited time ratings – Limited time ratings shall be utilized only if control actions are available to reduce loading to a longer time rating within the interval afforded by a limited time rating.
 For example, a 15-minute rating may only be utilized if control actions are available to reduce loading to a longer term rating (e.g. a 10-day rating) within 15 minutes.
 Post-contingency loading shall not exceed the shortest applicable limited time rating.

-Monitoring – The scope of thermal monitoring will be established in operating agreements between IESO and transmitters.
+Monitoring – Thermal IROLs shall be identified in advance of real-time operation to establish whether overloading of equipment results in unbounded cascading.
+Typically, the limit values of thermal SOLs are established in real-time operation by the IESO’s real-time operating tools based on the facility ratings submitted by market participants.
+The scope of thermal monitoring will be established in operating agreements between IESO and transmitters.

 4.3.5 Pre-contingency Voltage Range

-(MR Ch.4 App.4.1, 4.3 and 4.4; MR Ch.5 s.3.2.3)
+(MR Ch.5 ss.5.2.1, 5.2.2, 5.2.4, and 5.2.6)

 IESO-controlled grid ranges – The IESO-controlled grid shall be operated in the voltage ranges shown in Table 4-1 under pre-contingency conditions and following re-preparation unless affected equipment owners have agreed to a wider range.